Kindergarten Curriculum

 Christian education students acquire an understanding and appreciation of the content of the Holy Bible as the story of God’s people from creation onwards.
 Students learn to respond to biblical stories and contrast with personal real-life experiences.
 They also learn how scripture can influence their choices for making proper decisions as pertaining to each student’s values and character.

 The curriculum is taught through creative art, music, drama, puppet play, story time, role play, games, and Chapel participation.
 Kindergarten also has a specific service learning experience that teaches the skills of service to others, empathy, kindness, caring, peace, and mercy.
 The Christ-like environment of Christian education class shows our students how to forgive, love, rejoice, and pray.
+This curriculum is supported by Friendzy, a Biblical Friendship Workbook.

 Library